Business automation consultant

 Map the first automation project

-A business automation audit keeps the first build grounded.
-We pick one workflow, estimate the value of fixing it, and decide what should stay manual.
+A business automation audit keeps the first build honest.
+Pick one system, put a value on the fix, and decide what should stay manual.

 Map the first automation project